justnonamenoname/lifeticle/readme.txt

 The central particle is indivisible - if we assume that the central particle is composed of several parts, then, as with the organism, division can continue, and the other particles will be external to the central one.

-The highest electrical activity in the brain occurs in the reticular formation (which persists even during sleep);
+The highest electrical activity in the brain occurs in the reticular formation (which persists even during sleep).
-the central part of the brain is either the reticular formation itself or a neighboring area.
+The central part of the brain is either the reticular formation itself or a neighboring area.
 The reticular formation is the ancient part of the brain from an evolutionary point of view.
 Without the brain's electrical activity, a person feels nothing.
 The closest description of what triggers qualia is the electrical activity around the lifeticle.